Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 As you work to develop good money habits, you'll be able to build a good foundation for your financial plan.

 Avoid the Temptation to Let Up

+After you've developed your debt repayment plan, it's important to stay motivated until you reach the finish line.
 Once you've paid off all your debt, you may be tempted to focus a little less on your money management.
-But if you're not careful, it's easy to slip back into old habits, and you could run into trouble again.
+But if you're not careful, slipping back into old habits could create more trouble.

 Continue to monitor your credit regularly and stay on top of your budget.
 Also, evaluate your progress consistently to make sure you're on the right track to meet your goals and make adjustments as needed.
 Paying off debt and building financial security can be a lifelong process, and it's important to stay disciplined in your efforts.